It’s a dreaded feeling that I know only too well: the frustration of my boyfriend once again coming too quickly when we have sex.

 Whatever the case, there may be no easy way of saying it that doesn’t hurt his feelings.
 But there are things you can do to limit his embarrassment:

 - Pick the right moment.
 Not just after another session where he comes too quickly, nor when either of you are stressed or busy.
-Find a moment when you’re both relaxed and enjoying each other’s company.
+Find a moment when you’re both relaxed, happy and feeling connected.

 - Have some ideas of what you can do to manage the problem.
-If you do decide to tell him outright that you want to do something to help him last longer, have some ideas at the ready.
+If you tell him that you want to do something to help him last longer, have some ideas at the ready.
 Don’t immediately flood him with them though.
 Wait and see if he’s willing to talk about it first.

-- Try to be constructive and talk in terms of seeing what you can do together to last longer.
+- Try to be constructive and talk in terms of seeing what you can do together to work on it.
 Don’t just tell him he has a problem and leave it at that.
+See it as a challenge to overcome together.

 - Be honest about how you feel, but also tell him how much you love, like, fancy, respect or care for him.
 He may feel bad or relieved when you bring it up, but be sure to make him feel wanted.

-It’s really up to you to work out how to talk to him, just remember to be non-critical.
+It’s up to you to work out how to talk to him, just remember to try and talk in a way that doesn’t come across as judgmental, blaming or critical.
 Try not to make him feel like a failure, and that you really enjoy being intimate with him.

 You might also like